How much is your case worth?Get a free case evaluation

 Why Do People Drive Aggressively?

-It is known that the triggers of this behavior are a mixture of the temperament or personality of the individual, together with factors of the environment surrounding them.
+Aggressive driving behavior is often triggered by a mixture of the temperament or personality of the individual, as well as factors of the environment surrounding them, such as:

-– Stress and aggression in other areas of life (that they move onto the road).
+- Stress and aggression in unrelated areas of the driver’s life